prorev/prorev.github.io/_posts/2021-02-08-r-t-distribution.md

 > If we would have $\sigma$ we would probable use z-distribution.

-## How t-distribution and z-distributions match
+## How z-distribution and t-distribution match

 ```R
 t.values <- seq(-4,4,.1)